FrostCorealis/buildspace-nft-projects/README.md

 # buildspace-nft-projects

-This repository will have two iterations of the Buildspace nft project:  New Frens + Story Starters.
+This repository includes two iterations of the Buildspace nft project:  New Frens + Story Starters.

 New Frens follows (for the most part) the project directions.